dmwm/DAS/doc/sphinx/introduction.rst

 Introduction
 ============

+DAS is an opensource virtual data service integration platform.
-DAS stands for *Data Aggregation System*.
-It provides a a common layer above various data services, to allow end users to query one (or more) of them with a more natural, search-engine-like interface.
-It is developed for the [CMS]_ High Energy Physics experiment on the [LHC]_, at CERN, Geneva, Switzerland.
-Although it is currently only used for the CMS experiment, it was designed to have a general-purpose architecture which would be applicable to other domains.
+The acronym DAS stands for *Data Aggregation System*.
+It provides a a common layer above various data services, allowing end users to query one (or more) of them with a more natural, search-engine-like interface.
+It is being developed for the [CMS]_ High Energy Physics experiment on the [LHC]_, at CERN, Geneva, Switzerland.
+Although it is currently only used at the CMS experiment, it was designed to have a general-purpose architecture which would be applicable to other domains.